Royba84/Color-Detection/README.md

-# Color-Detection
-Final B.Sc.
-Project, Color detection device using Image processing / Roy Ben Avraham 2021-2022
+# Final Project, B.Sc. - Color Detection Device / Roy Ben Avraham 2021-2022

 # Short Description:
 This project was carried out as part of an internal engineering design (final project) consisting of two parts: Engineering Design A and Engineering Design B at the "Ort Braude Academic College of Engineering" located in Karmiel.